 - It speeds up drying time without adding frizz

 - It is less damaging than direct heat from a blow dryer

 How do you use a diffuser?

 If you are new to diffusing, here is how to perfect your technique for voluminous, defined curls.
 Before you start, make sure you have a diffuser that stays on your hair dryer (many will fall off).
-Look for a universal diffuser attachment like the Styling Finger Diffuser or the Hot Sock, they fit most dryers.
+Look for a universal diffuser attachment like a Pop Up Silicone universal attachment or the Hot Sock, they fit most dryers.

-4. Hang your head sideways or upside down when diffusing, gently placing sections of your curls into the bowl of the diffuser.
+Hanging your head sideways or flipping your head upside down is another way to create lift at your roots.
+Then you can gently lower sections of your curls into the bowl of the diffuser.

-5. Move the diffuser towards your head to get air up to the roots.
+Step 5.
+Move the diffuser towards your head

 Watch how Sandra aka JustCurly diffuses her curls below.

 You can find "universal" diffuser attachments that fit onto the end of most hair dryers.
 Some blowdryers even come with a diffuser attachment.
 If yours didn't, you can buy one separately from the links below.